soy-crypto/LLM_Engineering/README.md

 | 256    | 606        | 129      |
 | 512    | 597        | 241      |

-Throughput remains stable despite doubling KV memory.
+Throughput remains stable despite KV doubling.

-**RTX 5090 is not bandwidth-bound at ~240MB KV.**
+RTX 5090 is not bandwidth-bound at ~240MB KV footprint.

 ---